ambettis/ambettis.github.io/_portfolio/blocflix.md

 layout: post
 title: BlocFlix
 thumbnail-path: "img/blocflix.png"
-short-description: BlocFlix is a Netflix replica for finding the best movies and watching them online.
+short-description: BlocFlix is is a Netflix replica for finding the best movies and watching them online.

 ---